davixcky/simple_shell/docs/index.md

 <div style="margin-top: 16px"><b>Kayman-shell (k_shell)</b> it is a tiny but efficient interface line comamnds developed for Holberton School students.
 The Linux implementation of this interface may differ (consult link below to github repo for a correct installations), or the interface may not be implemented on Linux.</div>

-<p style="margin-top: 16px">The utility of k_shell is that it is a command language interpreter that executes commands read from a command line string, standard input, or a specified file.</p>
+<p style="margin-top: 16px">The utility of k_shell is to be a command language interpreter that executes commands readed from a command line string, standard input, or a specified file.</p>